 - The device is in a place that blocks cellular reception

-- Charge the device for four hours and assure the blue LED is lit solid (not blinking)
+- Charge the device and assure the light is on

-- If the green LED stops blinking and the app is updating, continue using the device (problem was local)
+- If the app is updating, continue using the device (problem was local)

 - Otherwise, contact us at firstname.lastname@example.org providing as much information as possible